Germanunkol/CCD-IK-Panda3D/Readme.md

 - Create an ArmatureUtils instance
 - Add all joints to it using the "createJoint" function.
 Here, you can pass a rotation and/or translation to the joint.
 This is the base rotation and offset that the joint will have.
 To make your life simple, it's recommended to _not_ use a rotation here, but you can if you want to.
-- Call ArmatureUtils.finalize().
-This sets up the Actor for you (which you can retrieve via ArmatureUtils.getActor()) as well as the controlNodes (which you can get via ArmatureUtils.getControlNode()).
+- Call `ArmatureUtils.finalize()`.
+This sets up the Actor for you (which you can retrieve via `ArmatureUtils.get_actor()`) as well as the `control_nodes` (which you can get via `ArmatureUtils.getControlNode()`).
-- Now you can set up an IKChain.
-Create an instance, and then add the joints you created to the IKChain using addJoint.
-Here, for every joint, you can retrieve the controlNode via ArmatureUtils.getControlNode() ).
+- Now you can set up an `IKChain`.
+Create an instance, and then add the joints you created to the `IKChain` using `add_joint`.
+Here, for every joint, you can retrieve the `control_node` via `ArmatureUtils.get_control_node()` ).
 - At this point, if you want to, you can add constraints to the bones (see below).
-- Make sure to reparent the actor which you can retrieve from ArmatureUtils.getActor() to a NodePath in your scene - otherwise nothing will show up!
+- Make sure to reparent the actor which you can retrieve from `ArmatureUtils.get_actor()` to a NodePath in your scene - otherwise nothing will show up!

 ### Setting up from an existing mesh:

 There is also a convenience class to handle most of the work for you when setting up IK chains for an already existing character.
-This mode could be used, for example, to control the arms and legs of a character (by creating four independent IKChains).
-The main purpose of the IKActor class is to enable you to control joints via IK _and_ via FK (forward kinematics, i.e. setting the angles of a bone manually).
+This mode could be used, for example, to control the arms and legs of a character (by creating four independent `IKChains`).
+The main purpose of the `IKActor` class is to enable you to control joints via IK _and_ via FK (forward kinematics, i.e. setting the angles of a bone manually).
 This allows you, for example, to control the arms by playing an animation or setting the joint angles manually, while at the same time letting the IK solver control the legs.
 (Note: For this to work, the armature of your mesh must be set up correctly.
 See hints below!)

 - Load your model
-- Create an instance of IKActor and pass your model to its constructor
+- Create an instance of `IKActor` and pass your model to its constructor
-- Reparent the IKActor to a node in your scene by calling IKActor.reparentTo(), otherwise you won't see anything
+- Reparent the `IKActor` to a node in your scene by calling `IKActor.reparent_to()`, otherwise you won't see anything
 - For each chain you want to create, add the names of the bones to a list.
 This assumes that the bones are added in order, i.e. a bone must always be added after its parent.
-- Create each chain by calls to IKActor.createIKChain() (passing the joint name lists)
+- Create each chain by calls to `IKActor.create_ik_chain()` (passing the joint name lists)
 - If you wish, you can now set constraints on each joint.

 ### Setting up constraints: ###